Shivam-0804/event-calendar/README.md

 # Dynamic Event Calendar Application

 ## *Overview*
 This is a React.js application designed to create a dynamic event calendar.
 It allows users to view a calendar grid, add, edit, and delete events, and persist event data locally.
-The app is built using the *Vite* framework and styled with *shadcn* components.
+The app is built using the *Vite* framework.

 ---